gandor999/sabong_game_4/ReadMe.md

 - [x] Fix on MotionEvent.ActionMove bug, it accelerates the object on dragging
 - [x] Add moving left logic
 - [x] Attach moving right and left controls
+- [x] Refine jumping, make it jump faster
+- [ ] Refine moving left and right to change direction on drag
 - [ ] Add logic for collision
 - [ ] Limit characters within the borders of the screen
 - [ ] Add logic for attack collision